solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   it (sets its account discriminator)
 - `payer` - specifies the payer for the account initialization to be the `user` account defined in the struct
-- `space`- specifies that the space allocated for the account.
+- `space`- the space allocated on the blockchain to store the account.
-  - `DISCRIMINATOR` is a constant defined in the `AccountStruct` implementation.
-    The first 8 bytes of an account are reserved for the discriminator.
+  - `DISCRIMINATOR` is the first 8 bytes of an account, which Anchor uses to save the type of the account.
-    Discriminators are used to differentiate between different account types It is of type `u8`.
-  - `INIT_SPACE` is a constant defined in the `AccountStruct` implementation.
-It is a more convenient and readable way to specify the space required for the account.
-It includes the total space (in bytes) required for the account.
-It is of type `usize`.
+  - `AccountStruct::INIT_SPACE` is the total size of space required for all the items in the `AccountStruct`.
   - The very need of using this `space` constraint can be eliminated by using `#[derive(InitSpace)]` macro.
 We'll see how to use that further in this lesson.